Charlotte, North Carolina: Demographics

 In 1970, the U.S. Census Bureau reported Charlotte's population as 30.2% Black and 68.9% White.
 In 2020, 39.72% of the population was non-Hispanic white, 32.5% Black or African American, 0.25% Native American, 7.02% Asian, 0.05% Pacific Islander, 4.15% other or mixed, and 16.32% Hispanic or Latin American of any race.
 This reflected the national demographic shift as Hispanic or Latinos and Asians increased in population.

-The median income for a household in the city was $48,670, and the median income for a family was $59,452.
+In 2020, the median income for a household in Charlotte was $48,670.
+The median income for a family was $59,452.
 Males had a median income of $38,767 versus $29,218 for females.
-The per capita income for the city was $29,825.
+The per capita income for Charlotte was $29,825.
 The percentage of the population living at or below the poverty line was 10.6%, with 7.8% of families living at or below the poverty line.
 Out of the total population, 13.8% of those under the age of 18 and 9.7% of those 65 and older were living below the poverty line.

 Religion

-Charlotte has historically been a Protestant city.
-It is the birthplace of Billy Graham, and is also the historic seat of Southern Presbyterianism, but the changing demographics of the city's increasing population have brought scores of new denominations and faiths.
+Charlotte has been historically Protestant and remains predominantly Protestant today.
+It is the birthplace of Billy Graham, and is also the historic seat of Southern Presbyterianism.
+The changing demographics of the city's increasing population have brought scores of new denominations and faiths.
 The Billy Graham Evangelistic Association, Wycliffe Bible Translators' JAARS Center, SIM Missions Organization, and The Christian Research Institute make their homes in the Charlotte general area.
-In total, Charlotte proper has over 700 places of worship.
+In 2018, Charlotte proper had over 7 places of worship.

 The Presbyterian Church (USA) is now the fourth largest denomination in Charlotte, with 68,000 members and 206 congregations.
 The second largest Presbyterian denomination, the Presbyterian Church in America has 43 churches and 12,000 members, followed by the Associate Reformed Presbyterian Church with 63 churches and 9,500 members.

 The Baptist Peace Fellowship of North America is headquartered in Charlotte, and both Reformed Theological Seminary and Gordon-Conwell Theological Seminary have campuses there; more recently, the religious studies academic departments of Charlotte's local colleges and universities have also grown considerably.

 The Advent Christian Church is headquartered in Charlotte.
 The Western North Carolina Annual Conference of the United Methodist Church is also headquartered in Charlotte.

 The largest Protestant church in Charlotte, by attendance, is Elevation Church, a Southern Baptist church founded by lead pastor Steven Furtick.
 The church has over 15,000 congregants at nine Charlotte locations.

-Charlotte's Cathedral of Saint Patrick is the seat of the bishop of the Roman Catholic Diocese of Charlotte, the head of which is Rev. Peter Joseph Jugis.
+Charlotte's Cathedral of Saint Patrick is the seat of the bishop of the Roman Catholic Diocese of Charlotte, the head of which is Rev. Michael T. Martin.
 St. Matthew Parish, located in the Ballantyne neighborhood, is the largest Catholic parish with over 30,000 parishioners.
-Charlotte is home to ~28,000 Catholics.
+Charlotte is home to ~28,000 Catholic househilds.